 Apply for the John W. Stanford New Investigator Award (PDF)

-Download the John W. Stanford New Investigator Award Informational Flyer (PDF)
+Download the John W. Stanford New Investigator Award Flyer (PDF)

-The awards committee and the ADA Council on Scientific Affairs will select the winner which will be announced in December.
-The winner will receive $1,000, domestic airfare and a three-night hotel stay to present their award-winning paper at the ADA SCDP and U.S. TAG to ISO/TC 106 on Dentistry Meeting in Washington, DC in March 2020.
+The awards committee and the ADA Council on Scientific Affairs will select the winner which will be announced in January 2022.
+The winner will receive $1,000, domestic airfare and a three-night hotel stay to present their award-winning paper at the ADA SCDP and U.S. TAG to ISO/TC 106 on Dentistry Meeting in Atlanta in March 2022.
 The winner will also be announced in the ADA’s member publication, ADA News and their paper will be eligible for publication.

 The namesake of this award, the late Dr. John W. Stanford, was a pivotal force in dental standards development for more than 40 years and was responsible for the establishment of the ADA’s current standards program.

 2021: William "Bo" Key, “Fracture Toughness and Fractal Analysis of Ceramic Benchmark Materials”

 2019: Emily Wible, "Long-term Effects of Different Cleaning Methods on Copolyester Retainer Properties"